 Have the product container or label with you when calling a poison control center or doctor, or going for treatment.
 You may also contact 1-800-334-7577 for emergency medical after the first 5 minutes, then continue rinsing eye.
-Call a IF ON SKIN OR CLOTHING: Take off contaminated clothing.
-Rinse skin immediately with plenty of water for 15-20 IF IN EYES: Hold eye open and rinse slowly and gently with water for 15-20 minutes.
-Remove contact lenses, if present, minutes.
-Call a poison control center or doctor for further CAUTION!
-Causes eye irritation.
-Avoid contact with skin, eyes, PRECAUTIONARY STATEMENTS HAZARDS TO HUMANS AND DOMESTIC ANIMALS poison control center or doctor for further treatment advice. or clothing.
+Call a IF IN EYES: Hold eye open and rinse slowly and gently with water for 15-20 minutes.
+Remove contact lenses, if present, poison control center or doctor for further treatment advice. treatment information.

+PRECAUTIONARY STATEMENTS HAZARDS TO HUMANS AND DOMESTIC ANIMALS or clothing.
 Avoid breathing dust or spray mist.
-PERSONAL PROTECTIVE EQUIPMENT (PPE) Applicators and other handlers must wear: FIRST AID Long-sleeved shirt and long pants. treatment information. treatment advice.